 The CCM enables us to accurately calculate the Commonwealth's NHR Agreement contribution at a State and Territory, LHN and hospital service category level.
-The CCM incorporates inputs from multiple sources, including State and Territory activity estimates and IHPAs NEP, and is independently reviewed and assured annually.
+The CCM incorporates inputs from multiple sources, including State and Territory activity estimates and IHAPCA's price determinations and is independently reviewed and assured annually.

-HEALTH ENTERPRISE DATA WAREHOUSE
+HEALTH AND AGED CARE ENTERPRISE DATA WAREHOUSE